wamp-proto/wamp-proto/spec/README.md

     [SUBSCRIBED, SUBSCRIBE.Request|id, Subscription|id]

  * `SUBSCRIBE.Request` is the ID from the original request.
- * `Subscription` is a ID chosen by the *Broker* for the subscription.
+ * `Subscription` is an ID chosen by the *Broker* for the subscription.

 *Example*

 	[11, 713845233, 5512315355]

 > Note.
 The `Subscription` ID chosen by the broker may be unique only for the `Topic` (and possibly other information from `Options`, such as the topic pattern matching method to be used).
 The ID might be the same for any *Subscriber* for the same `Topic`.
-This allows the *Broker* to only serialize an event to be delivered once for all actual receivers of the event.
+This allows the *Broker* to serialize an event to be delivered only once for all actual receivers of the event.
 >

 When the request for subscription cannot be fulfilled by the broker, the broker sends back a `SUBSCRIBE_ERROR` message to the *Subscriber*